Empress Eugenie of the French

 where two centuries earlier a boy of her age had grown up, Louis XIV.

-The stories about the Cremerie and the Halles foodmarket
+The stories about the Cremerie and the Halles Centrales foodmarket

 followed by a the first Internetcafe in Paris

-the Cremeries turned into Pop Up Expo locations
+The Cremeries turned into a Museum and a Pop Up Store Expo location